Wonsan: Modern history

 In 1854, the Russian Empire surveyed the area and found it highly desirable.

 Wonsan opened as a trade port in 1880.
 Its original name was Wonsanjin (元山津), but it was also known by the Russian name of Port Lazarev (Lazaref).
 Under Japanese rule (1910–45) it was called Gensan (元山).
 In 1914 the P'yongwon and Kyongwon railway lines were opened, connecting the city to P'yongyang (then known as Heijo) and Seoul (then Keijo or Kyongsong).
 Thus, the city gradually developed into an eastern product distribution center.
 Under the Japanese occupation, the city was heavily industrialized and served as an important point in the distribution of trade between Korea and mainland Japan.
+In 1929, the city played host to a major general strike triggered by abuse of the Korean workers under Japanese occupation.